The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Number of car service repairs performed – 15,000

-Based on historical data, Company determined an average estimate of all the variable expenses per Car Service –
+Based on historical data, the Company determined an average estimate of all the variable expenses per Car Service –

 - Electricity – $50